bootstrapworld/curriculum/lessons/functions-can-be-linear/langs/en-us/slides.md

 On a graph, the y-intercept is the value where the line "intercepts" the y-axis.

-@image{images/slope-graphs.png, "two linear graphs"}
+@image{images/y-intercept-graphs.png, "two linear graphs"}

 ---
 {layout="Launch"}
-@ Slope and Y-Intercept from Graphs
+# Slope and Y-Intercept from Graphs

 On a graph, the slope refers to both the "steepness" and "direction" of the line.

-@image{images/slope-graphs.png}
+@image{images/slope-graphs.png, "graphs demonstrating slopes"}

 ---